2016 National League Division Series: Game 3

 The Cubs looked to sweep the series with Jake Arrieta facing the Giants' Madison Bumgarner.
 The host Giants were trying to extend a streak to 10–0 in their last 10 elimination games.
 Arrieta hit a three-run homer in the top of the second, putting the Cubs up 3–0.
 They threatened to chase Bumgarner in the third inning with singles by Ben Zobrist and Addison Russell, but failed to score.
 San Francisco scored in the third following a Denard Span double and again in the fifth after Span's triple.
 In the eighth, Travis Wood gave up a single and Héctor Rondón walked a batter.
 Closer Aroldis Chapman came in early to seek a six-out save, but gave up a two-run triple to Conor Gillaspie to give the Giants' their first lead of the series.
 Chapman was lifted after getting only one out.
 The Giants added a run on a single by Brandon Crawford.
 In the ninth, trailing 5–3, Dexter Fowler led off with a walk and Kris Bryant hit a two-run home run off Giants' closer Sergio Romo.
 Mike Montgomery took over in the ninth for the Cubs and held the Giants scoreless for four innings.
 In the 13th, the Giants' Crawford leadoff double was followed by a Joe Panik walk-off double to continue the series.
+Ty Blach earned the win for the Giants with two inning of scoreless relief.